arian2ashk/PC-Setup/DockerCheatSheet.md

 ```

-#### Create a container with data volume(will create a volume on the host and attach it to the container with the specified alias):
+#### Create a container with data volume(will create a volume on the host and attach it to the container with the specified alias.
+This volume is managed by docker):
 ```
 docker run -v <ContainerVolumeAlias> <ImageName>
 docker run -v /var/www Quote